 What can Individual do?
-Carbon footprint calculators
+Carbon footprint calculator

 Reducing the carbon footprint is everyone’s responsibility so it is vital that we all do our bit by being aware of it.
 As an individual, you can calculate the carbon footprint derived from your use of daily services.
-There are several free carbon footprint calculators online:
+There are several free carbon footprint calculators UK.